 To those who have accepted our invitation and are commencing graduate study we would like to wish you all the best.
-We will do everything to ensure your satisfaction and success, and if we can help in any way please do ask.
+We will do everything to ensure your satisfaction and success, and if we can help in any way please do not hesitate to ask.

 Bill Barton, Head of Department, Mathematics Tom ter Elst, PhD Advisor Hannah Bartholomew, Postgraduate Advisor